matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 #### Query parameters

 `limit`: `integer` - The maximum number of events to redact.
 Default: 25.

+Client authors should be aware that the server may return less than the `limit` even when `is_more_events` is `true`, and so should always check the response.

 #### Response